ADCK-Learniverse/The-Learniverse/frontend/README.md

 How to Install and Run the Frontend
 1. npm install
+2. npm install styled-components
-2. cd frontend
+3. cd frontend
-3. npm run dev
+4. npm run dev in the terminal